komos90/OublietteGame/README.txt

         zlib1.dll
     Copy (or make a symlink to) the res folder into the bin folder.

+To Build on Linux:
+    Install the following using your distro's package manager: libsdl2-dev
+        libsdl2-image-dev
+        libsdl2-mixer-dev
+        clang
+    Give build.sh execution permissions
+    Run build.sh
+    Copy (or make soft link to) the res folder into the bin folder.

 Controls:
     WASD:         Move forwards, left, back, and right Left Key:     Rotate camera left